-Baptist Standard Publishing is an independent, nonprofit media organization that provides content and resources focused on Baptists and the Christian faith.
-Our mission is to inform, inspire, equip and empower people to follow Christ and expand the kingdom of God.
+Baptist Standard Publishing is an independent, nonprofit media organization that provides content and resources focused on Baptists and global Christians, as well as the cultural contexts in which they live out their faith.

-We specialize in news, features and opinion for Texas Baptists through our partnership churches, institutions and individuals associated with the Baptist General Convention of Texas (BGCT).
+We specialize in news, features and opinion for Texas Baptists through our partnership with churches, institutions and individuals associated with the Baptist General Convention of Texas.
 Our coverage also includes the Baptist World Alliance, the Cooperative Baptist Fellowship, the Southern Baptist Convention and news, trends and ideas about religion around the world.

 Our award-winning publications:

-- The Baptist Standard - our website and weekly digital edition
+- The Baptist Standard - our website and weekly digital news journal

-- CommonCall: The Baptist Standard Magazine – our monthly features magazine
+- CommonCall: The Baptist Standard Magazine – our quarterly features magazine

-Through the Baptist Standard and CommonCall, we disseminate information relevant to the growth and welfare of Baptist people, promote work sponsored and promoted by Texas Baptists and cooperating churches and organizations, develop a fuller understanding of Baptist doctrines, encourage high moral standards and spiritual formation among all peoples and help every Christian fulfill his or her calling.
-We strive for our publications to unify Baptists in Texas and around the globe to accomplish far more together than we could on our own.
+Through the Baptist Standard and CommonCall, we publish information relevant to the growth and welfare of Baptist people, support ministries conducted by Texas Baptists and cooperating churches and organizations, develop a fuller understanding of Baptist doctrines, encourage high moral standards and spiritual formation among all peoples, and help Christians fulfill their calling.
+We strive to assist Baptists in Texas and around the globe as they fulfill Jesus’ Great Commandment and Great Commission.

 Heritage & Innovation

 Our founders launched the Baptist News, predecessor to the Baptist Standard, on December 6, 1888.
-They intended to unify Baptists across Texas so they could accomplish far more together than they ever could do as individual churches.
-Specifically, they sought to rally churches in support of the newly formed Baptist General Convention of Texas.
-Their strategy worked: The BGCT became the largest state or regional Baptist group anywhere.
-And the Baptist Standard became a leading newspaper for Baptists, not only in Texas, but also across the globe.
+They intended to unify Baptists across Texas so they could accomplish far more together than they ever could do as individuals and congregations.
+Their strategy worked: Texas Baptists proliferated, and the Baptist Standard became a leading newspaper for Baptists, not only in Texas, but also across the globe.

-In 2012, we explored how to deliver our news more effectively and efficiently, as well as how to reverse circulation declines and reach a younger audience while remaining faithful to our older readers.
-This study led us to shift delivery of the Baptist Standard from newsprint to a digital-only version, and to launch CommonCall, a monthly human-interest and inspirational magazine that features people living out their faith, issues important to Christians' daily lives and best practices for churches.
-We shifted to the digital Baptist Standard, upgraded our general website and launched CommonCall in January 2013.
+We continually explore how to deliver our content more effectively and efficiently, as well as how to reach a rising audience while remaining faithful to our older readers.
+In January 2013, we switched delivery of the Baptist Standard from primarily newsprint to a digital-only version.
+We also launched CommonCall, a human-interest and inspirational magazine that features people living out their faith, issues important to Christians' daily lives and best practices for churches.